USD ($)

 IPv4 Header Structure

 The IPv4 header has a fixed structure with 13 fields.
-The header size of IPv4 is 20 bytes, but it can be extended to 60 bytes with the options field.
+The total size of the IPv4 header is 20 bytes, but it can be extended to 60 bytes with the options field.
+Each of the fields also has a fixed size, helping in a fast data delivery process.

 To understand the IPv4 Datagram header structure better, let's take a look at this IPv4 structure diagram.